Architectural Design Studio (ADST) 675

 Delivery Mode: Paced online, Group study – (Students are required to attend one 3 hour evening video teleconference session per week during the first 13 weeks.
 Although ADST 675 is a 3 credit course, students will have 48 weeks to complete and submit the design projects).

-Architectural Design Studio 675: Urban and Environmental Design is intended for students enrolled in the Post Baccalaureate Diploma in Architecture (PBDA) at the RAIC Centre for Architecture at Athabasca University.
+Architectural Design Studio 675: Urban and Environmental Design is intended for students enrolled in the Graduate Diploma in Architecture (GDA) at the RAIC Centre for Architecture at Athabasca University.

 Area of Study: Applied Studies

 Centre: RAIC Centre for Architecture

 ADST 675: Urban and Environmental Design continues the development of architectural design.
 In this Studio, you will produce a design for a project within an urban living environment.
 You will undertake a detailed analysis of a moderately large urban space, for which you will produce written design guidelines.
 This requires that you understand the structure of the site, network of paths and roadways, utility corridors, and so on.
 You will also examine historical and heritage sites, urban housing, public and private spaces, pedestrian and traffic patterns, responses to environmental issues and ecosystems, and provisions for nature in the city.

 This studio course requires three formal presentations.
 In addition, each week, you will be asked to share your work in progress with your academic expert and the other students in the studio.
 This weekly session is the equivalent of a desk critique (a session during which the architecture student sits down with their instructor to review their designs) given in a face-to-face studio.